jeromer/sqrible/README.md

     avatar_file_name text 10 False AvatarFileName pgtype.Text False True True True

-Since all the informations you need about a specific table it becomes easy to write some templates which will generate the Go code you need.
+Since you have all the informations you need about a specific table it becomes easy to write some templates which will generate the Go code you need.
 The usage of [pongo2](https://github.com/flosch/pongo2) makes it relatively easy.